rule

 Text 10

-Please uplift this person who, bitten by the snake of time, hopelessly has fallen in this dark hole, uplift this person so tremendously hankering for some insignificant happiness; o Might of Understanding, pour out your words of mercy that awaken one to liberation!'
+Please uplift this person who, bitten by the snake of time, hopelessly fell down in this dark pit.
+Uplift this person craving so badly for some insignificant happiness.
+O Might of Understanding, pour out Your words of mercy that awaken one to liberation!'
+(Vedabase)

 Text 11

-The Supreme Lord said: 'This you ask did in the past the king who considered no one his enemy [Yudhishthhira] ask Bhîshma, the best of the upholders of the dharma, with all of us carefully listening [see 1.9: 25-42].
+The Supreme Lord said: 'This you ask now was in the past by the king who considered no one his enemy [Yudhishthhira] inquired from Bhīshma, the best of the upholders of dharma, while we were all present attentively listening [see 1.9: 25-42].
+(Vedabase)

 Text 12

-When the war between the descendants of Bharata was over, asked he, overwhelmed by the destruction of his beloved well-wishers, having heard about the many principles of religion at last about the nature of liberation.
+When the war between the descendants of Bharata had ended, he, overwhelmed by the destruction of his beloved friends and relatives, after having heard about the many principles of religion, finally asked about the path of liberation.

 Text 13

-I'll describe to you the vedic knowledge consisting of detachment, self-realization, faith and devotional service, as was heard from the mouth of the one vowed to God [viz.
-Bhîshma].
+I'll describe to you the vedic knowledge consisting of detachment, self-realization, faith and devotional service, as it was heard from the mouth of the one vowed to God [viz.
+Bhīshma].
+(Vedabase)

 Text 14

-With the nine, eleven, five and three elements in all living entities truly seeing the one element [of the Time, the Supersoul, the Lord, see 1.2: 11] within them, is the spiritual knowledge I approve of.
+When one with the nine, eleven, five and three elements one finds in all living entities truthfully sees the one element [of the Absolute Spirit, the Supersoul, the Lord, see 1.2: 11] within them, carries that spiritual knowledge My approval.
+(Vedabase)

 Text 15